It is a growing paradox that there is infinite wealth in the mine of knowledge, but stifled and dropping capacity to get it out. Why?

 Note the exponential nature of purple Creative Class growth, a curve which does not fully match the exponential curves of data growth but rather appears to be chasing it in a losing effort to catch up.
 This explosive growth in data whose exponential curves are sharper than the job market in the CC provides the Creative Class with a seemingly infinite opportunity to continue to grow not only the CC job market and but CC wages as well.
 This creates a rather clear target for educational systems.
 The more creative and analytical thinkers our educational systems produce, the better it is not only for those individuals but the better to grow the wealth of the economy which in turn raises the tide for everyone's boat.

-It is clear that our educational systems are struggling and failing to produce the right types of creative and analytical thinkers needed to today's market.
+It is also clear that our educational systems are struggling to produce the right types of creative and analytical thinkers needed to today's market.
 Even with the rapid rise of the Creative Class, technology leaders in the United States struggle with the 65,000 person cap on employee visas per year.
 Companies cannot find sufficient American workers for many core creative positions.
 Quoting from Bill Gates, co-founder of Microsoft, testimony to Congress in 2008: "the cap bears no relation to the U.S. economy's demand for skilled professionals" (McDougall, 2012^).
 Capped by this limitation, organizations have been forced to shift new development in creative and analytical jobs to where the talent is located, building new centers of creativity, research and development within other countries all over the world.
 Naturally the associated wealth creation and taxation from such activity is then also shifted away from the United States.
 A cap on visas while also tightly squeezing the funding for educational systems, the very systems that are struggling to produce the types of people with the needed skill sets, must be seen as one of the most astonishingly naive and self-defeating sets of legislative thinking that a national knowledge culture could invent.
 Can one even imagine a military scene in which a losing effort was fixed by reducing the number of soldiers available and then also giving them less training, ammunition and food?
 On the positive side, from a global perspective this set of policies has been invaluable in contributing to the rapid expansion of the international knowledge society.

 Building curriculum around multiple coalescing categories of information and skills will remain especially challenging, though ISTE and the 21st century schools project have developed a wide range of guidelines that provide an effective place to begin.
 Other visualizations will follow, but to begin to see more viscerally the need to instructionally address this transformation in our information systems, spend a day at a nearby school and measure the amount of time learners access, communicate and process information digitally versus doing their work with paper.
 Note a key distinction in this comment, not what the teachers might be modeling with a computer projection system or smartboard or graphing calculator, but what the students in their classrooms are doing digitally to study, compose and think with over 94% of the world's information now in digital form.
 My observations would indicate that the majority of our public school students are generally living and learning within classrooms as if in the world of 1986 when paper was king and handled 99% of the world's information.
 Decades later they were left to work with and provide training for how to use just 6% of the world's information in 2007.
 They are forced to learn the old way, the 6% non-digital way, because the school systems are not funded to give them the tools of the new literacy.
 But at what cost do we cripple their future and our economy's future by not providing each student with 21st century digital information systems and the knowledge to use them wisely and effectively?
 What percent of higher education classrooms operate in a similar way?
 To what degree can such outdated classrooms prepare students for the current digital world (one that was well over 94% digital by the 2007), let alone the one that continues to advance years after 2007?
 What can teachers do to with what they have to prepare students for the future that surrounds them and yet is beyond their touch when in a classroom?